Free Potty Training Chart Templates

 Keep it interesting

-Changing the chart on a weekly basis can help keep your child excited – especially if you hang their completed charts somewhere prominently visible in your house.
+Changing the chart on a weekly basis can help keep your child excited – especially if you hang their completed charts somewhere prominent and visible in your house.

 This six-week chart is a great way to begin your child’s potty-training journey – especially if they’re fans of Elmo.